|

 Niebaum-Coppola.

-The 2004 is a medium-full bodied Cabernet, showing some ripe tones and a
+The 2006 is a full bodied Cabernet, showing some ripe tones and a

 whiff of wood.
 It's drinkable now and should remain in good condition